 Basic principles and teaching standards for infant and childhood health, nutrition, and movement are explored as well as childhood diseases and appropriate safety practices in settings for young children.
-First aid and

-CPR provided.
 A field-based experience is required.
 Prerequisite: Formal admission to the Teacher Education Program.
 Three semester hours.